 - Accelerators - Many financial institutions have set up accelerators to promote cooperation among regulators, customers, business partners and technology companies.
 This includes Accenture’s FinTech Innovation Lab, Helix, Loopnest Blockchain Acceleration Programme, Betatron, and Hype Asia.
 Other notable accelerators include the ‘DBS Accelerator’ operated by DBS and venture capital Nest.

 - Hong Kong FinTech Week celebrates global hub's scale-up opportunities for the FinTech industry in Hong Kong and across the Guangdong-Hong Kong-Macao Greater Bay Area.
-Hong Kong FinTech Week 2022 attracted a record high of over 30,000 visitors and over 5 million views online from over 95 economies, featured over 500 distinguished speakers and over 600 sponsors and exhibitors, and attracted more than 30 international delegations.
-Please visit FinTechweek.hk to receive further updates.
+Hong Kong FinTech Week 2023 will be held from 30 Oct to 5 Nov, with the main conference and exhibition on 2 and 3 Nov at the Hong Kong Convention and Exhibition Center.
+It targets to attract over 30,000 visitors and over 5 million views online from over 90 economies, featured over 500 distinguished speakers and over 700 sponsors and exhibitors.
+Please visit www.fintechweek.hk to receive further updates.

 - Global Fast Track helps global fintech businesses be viable, visible and scalable via Hong Kong to Asia and beyond by connecting them to corporates, investors and service providers.
 Its Global Scaleup Competition – to select the most promising Fintech, AI and Web3 companies through semi-final pitching across 12 different cities globally and 1 virtually – starts the application now till July.
 The final will be held at the Hong Kong Fintech Week.